PinnerSinner/aws-bootcamp-cruddr-2023/journal/week1.md

 # Docker container networking
 At this level there are 2 modes of docker networkking - host networking & bridge networking.

+Docker storage - Bind mounts. map folders within a container to folder on docker hosts.
+Named volumes - storage managed by docker which can persist past the lifetime of any single container.